-Sale of English & Continental Furniture & Decorative Arts and Old Master Paintings on Wednesday, May 23, 2018 at 10am
+Sale of English & Continental Furniture & Decorative Arts and Old Master Paintings on May 23, 2018

 Including the Estate of Wendy Vanderbilt Lehman, Property of Alfred G. Vanderbilt, and the Estates of Lili and Norman Israel

-NEW YORK, NY -- Doyle will hold an auction of English and Continental Furniture and Decorative Arts, and Old Master Paintings and Drawings on Wednesday, May 23, 2018 at 10am.
-The sale will present a broad selection of furniture and decorative arts, including Georgian silver, porcelain, mirrors, clocks, chandeliers, tapestries and rugs.
-Old Master paintings and drawings will offer landscapes, still lifes, portraits and religious subjects by European artists from the Renaissance to the 19th century.
+NEW YORK, NY -- Doyle’s auction on May 23, 2018 offered a wide array of English and Continental Furniture and Decorative Arts, and Old Master Paintings and Drawings on Wednesday, May 23, 2018 at 10am.
+Showcased were furniture and decorative arts, including Georgian silver, porcelain, mirrors, clocks, chandeliers, tapestries and rugs.
+Old Master paintings and drawings included landscapes, still lifes, portraits and religious subjects by European artists from the Renaissance to the 19th century.

 The Estate of Wendy Vanderbilt Lehman

 A special section of the sale was devoted to property from the Estate of Wendy Vanderbilt Lehman, comprising furniture, decorations and art from Wendy’s elegant Manhattan apartment and her country house in Water Mill, New York.
 Also featured was her collection of colorful fashion jewelry by Kenneth J. Lane and Iradj Moini.